xiejiongru/building_stack/README.md

 ## 🕹️ Usage

-When the page loads, click **"Start"** (or simply begin interacting) to enter the game.
+When the page loads, we enter the game.
 The block will begin oscillating horizontally at the top of the stack.
 When you press the **Space key**:

 - The current block is released.
 Its mass is switched from `0` to `1`, making it dynamic so that it falls under the effect of gravity.
 - If the block is misaligned beyond a certain threshold (e.g., an offset greater than 2 units), it will trigger the **game over sequence** after a short delay.